gegehprast/niri-dotfiles/README.md

 xdg-mime default kitty.desktop x-scheme-handler/terminal
 ```

-I've also installed xdg-terminal-exec and added kitty.desktop to the list (`~/.config/xdg-terminals.list`).
-Not sure if this is necessary, but this make Arch/Cachy-Update work properly with kitty as the terminal in my case.
+I've also installed `xdg-terminal-exec` and added kitty.desktop to the list (`~/.config/xdg-terminals.list`).
+This step is already configured in the dotfiles.
+Not sure if this is necessary, but this makes Arch/Cachy-Update work properly with kitty as the terminal in my case.

 ## Make browsers use Dolphin as file manager
+>*This step is already configured in the dotfiles.*

 Mask the `/usr/share/dbus-1/services/org.freedesktop.FileManager1.service` file by copying it to `~/.local/share/dbus-1/services/` and modifying the `Exec=` line to `/bin/false`.